wanadev/obsidian-api/doc/integration-side-api.md

 <div id="obsidian-app"></div>
 ```

-The you have to include the integration script.
+Then you have to include the integration script.
 If you are using
-[Browserify][], you can `require` the script from the `obsdian-api` [npm
+[Browserify][], you can `require` the script from the `obsidian-api` [npm
 package][npm-package]:

 ```javascript
 var obsidianApp = require("obsidian-api/lib/integration");
 ```

-Else you can include the [static build of the integration script][inte-script]
+Otherwise you can include the [static build of the integration script][inte-script]
 in your HTML page:

 ```html
 <script src="js/integration.js"></script>
 ```

-__NOTE:__ The integration script is the same whatever the Obsidian Application
+__NOTE:__ The integration script is the same for any Obsidian Application
-you integrates, it is completely generic: the application will push its API
+you integrate, it is completely generic: the application will push its API
 into your integration through this script.

 Finally the minimal code to start the application is the following: